Chronic Progressive Lymphoedema

 or myth?
 2022

-The disease affects Brabant (the traditional Belgian draft) horses at a prevalence of around 80>%.
+The disease affects Brabant (the traditional Belgian draft) horses at a prevalence of above 86%.
 From experience I suspect that cobs/gypsy vanners are at a similar prevalence if not higher.
-Other breeds affected are: – Shires, Clydesdales, Friesians, Fells, all of the heavy, hairy European draft horses, some Percheron, Boulonnais, Welsh Section D, Poitou donkeys, mammoth donkeys.
+Other breeds affected are: – Shires, Clydesdales, Friesians, some Fell ponies, all of the heavy, hairy European draft horses, some Percheron, Boulonnais, some Welsh Section Ds, Poitou donkeys, and mammoth donkeys.

 The major factors affecting CPL are as follows: –